Low Water Pressure

 3. Dirty Water Treatment Equipment

 Dirty water treatment equipment is another common reason for low water pressure.
-Most systems are self-cleaning, but they can still get dirty.
+Most systems are self-cleaning, but they can still get filthy.
 Set each system separately into a bypass, and check your water pressure; if it improves, you need a tank swap.

 4. A Faulty Holding Tank or Pressure Tank

-A defect in your well pressure tank or storage tank can also cause poor water pressure.
+A defect in your well pressure or storage tank can also cause poor water pressure.
 There are certain signs to watch out for that can clue you into these components as the culprit, such as air bubbles in your water or a pulsating flow.

 If you’re hearing excessive or frequent clicking coming from the pressure tank, you may be dealing with a leaky water bladder, which can result in water pressure problems (and a prematurely worn out well pump).